-The following Arbitration guidance note Produced in partnership with Cyrus Benson, Charline Yim, Victoria Orlowski and Ankita Ritwik of Gibson Dunn & Crutcher LLP provides comprehensive and up to date legal information covering:
+The following Arbitration practice note produced in partnership with Cyrus Benson of Gibson Dunn, Charline O. Yim of Gibson Dunn, Victoria R. Orlowski of Gibson Dunn and Ankita Ritwik of Gibson Dunn provides comprehensive and up to date legal information covering:

 This Practice Note addresses investment treaty arbitration under the Energy Charter Treaty (ECT).
 It covers the background of the ECT, the investors and investments it protects and the hurdles to establishing jurisdiction under the ECT, including exhausting the requirement to attempt amicable settlement, forum selection constraints, and the exercise of the ECT’s denial of benefits clause.
 This Practice Note also considers the issue of whether ECT arbitral tribunals have jurisdiction in arbitrations brought by investors from EU Member States against other EU Member States (intra-EU disputes) under the ECT in detail, as this is a significant issue in ECT jurisprudence.

 This Practice Note does not cover the substantive standards of protection under the ECT.
 For information on these aspects, see Practice Note: Investment protection under Energy Charter Treaty.

 After the end of the Cold War, a collection of states met to establish a model for energy co-operation to facilitate the development of energy resources, promote energy security and encourage economic integration in former Soviet Union countries.
 The result of these discussions was the European Energy Charter, a non-binding declaration by which states confirmed their mutual objectives to co-operate in energy-related trade, efficiency, environmental protection and other areas.
 The signatories further agreed to negotiate a binding agreement to implement their shared objectives.